Symptom of Depression

 A counselor can help a person gain perspective about their illness, resolve problems that may be contributing to the depression and assist the person in developing coping skills to manage the symptoms of depression.

 However, in addition to counseling, medication may also be a treatment option.
-You can discuss this with your counselor, who can then refer you to a psychiatrist to prescribe and manage the necessary medication.
+You can discuss this with your counselor, who can then refer you to a psychiatrist who is a professional practitioner of psychiatry to prescribe and manage the necessary medication.
 Medication can have a significant effect on lessening the symptoms of depression.

 Relief is available for difficulties that plague our minds.
 It is truly the wise that seek out the help, wisdom and counsel of those whom God has equipped to facilitate the healing of the mind.
 For help in locating a counselor near you click here.